ArchaicLier/docker-babelfishpg-python3/README.md

 Use SQL Server Authentication mode for login.

-The default login for Babelfish is:
+The default login for Babelfish and PostgreSQL is:

 * **Username:** `babelfish_user`
 * **Password:** `12345678`